deadghost/stevedore/README.md

 # pallet.stevedore

-An embedding of shell script in clojure.
+Stevedore is a DSL for generating shell scripts using clojure.

 See [reference documentation](http://palletops.com/doc/reference/0.8/script/),